angular/angular/aio/content/tutorial/first-app/first-app-lesson-01.md

 ## Before you start

 This lesson starts from a pre-built app that will serve as a baseline for the application you'll be building in this tutorial.
-We've provided starter code so you can:
+We've provided starter code so you can start this lesson.

-*   Start with the code example for the beginning of this lesson.
 Choose from the <live-example name="first-app-lesson-00"></live-example> to:
 *   Use the *live example* in StackBlitz, where the StackBlitz interface is your IDE.
 *   Use the *download example* and unzip it into a directory named: `first-app`.
 Open that directory in your IDE.

 If you haven't reviewed the introduction, visit the [tutorial overview page](tutorial/first-app) to make sure you have everything you need to complete this lesson.